margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The freedom is in the independence
 The spirit is all around
 The healing is in the mystery of the whirlwind of it all

+## She ##
+She had it all
+She was the babe
+She had the voice
+And she had the career

+I was a sinner
+I could barely speak or sing
+I was so flawed, so lacking, so desperate
+I was not the babe

+## The Tease ##
+He only spoke when it was convenient
+He knew my deepest flaws
+He knew my worst fears
+He knew my loudest secrets
+He knew my strongest weak points
+He knew just how to strike a chord with all that was wrong with me and make me change

 ## A Real Man ##
 A real man would say go for it, do it